njeanne/trajectories_contacts/README.md

 An hydrogen bond is defined as A-HD, where A is the acceptor heavy atom, H is the hydrogen and D is the donor heavy atom.
 An hydrogen bond is formed when A to D distance < distance cutoff and A-H-D angle > angle cutoff.
-A contact is valid if the number of frames (defined by the user with --frames or on the whole data) where a contact is produced between two atoms is greater or equal to the proportion threshold of contacts.
+A contact is valid if the number of frames (defined by the user with --frames or on the whole data) where a contact is produced between two atoms is greater or equal to the proportion threshold of hydrogen bonds.

 The hydrogen bonds are represented as two CSV files:
-   - the median of the atoms contacts distances between two residues on the selected frames.
+   - the median of the atoms hydrogen bonds distances between two residues on the selected frames.
-   - the contacts median distance of the atoms contacts between two different residues, if more than a couple of atoms are in contact between the two residues, the closest one will be selected.
+   - the hydrogen bonds median distance of the atoms contacts between two different residues, if more than a couple of atoms are in contact between the two residues, the closest one will be selected.

 ## Conda environment